FREQUENTLY ASKED QUESTIONS

 Typically we continue games in a very light rain but high humidity will cause problems with paintballs and mask fogging.
 We will not run games if lightning is present.

-A Scenario game is a game that follows some sort of story line or theme.
+A Scenario game is a game that follows some sort of story line or theme and is usually 8 to 24 hours

 WHAT IS SPEED BALL?